 Colin: How can we seriously expect a breakout performance from any WR or TE?
 Who do you expect to break out and what will the numbers look like?

 Baver: Maybe it wasn’t too bold of a call, but I had Curtis Samuel as the most likely offensive player to breakout a year ago at this time, followed by Noah Brown. (click here to read that story) They both had breakout seasons last year, to different extents.
-I don’t see a TE making big noise, but I think the new hybrid, Paris Campbell, is your breakout guy this year.
-We saw glimpses of what Paris is capable of last year on kick returns, and I think it all comes together for him this year, on returns, rushes and as a pass catcher.
+I don’t see a TE making big noise, but I think the new hybrid, Parris Campbell, is your breakout guy this year.
+We saw glimpses of what Parris is capable of last year on kick returns, and I think it all comes together for him this year, on returns, rushes and as a pass catcher.
 Numbers?
 I don’t think you’ll see 700+/800+ rushing/receiving yards like Samuel did, but I think you could potentially see 400+ and 700+, respectively.

 Colin: Is Mike Weber a world class back like top 5 programs come to expect?
 What recent Ohio State starting RB is he better than?

 Baver: Not sure if it’s fair to ask what recent Buckeye RB he is better than, with Weber having only one season in the books so far.
 I thought he was a solid back last year and felt he should have been used more down the stretch.
 Urban is singing Weber’s praises this summer, and he was 4th on Ohio State’s 40-yard dash board in June.
 Weber has also showed up as a 1st rounder in some 2018 NFL mock drafts.
 World-class?
 Not sure.
 Ezekiel level?
 No. But I think Weber is in for a big year if he stays healthy.